pragmatical/pizza/endpoint/README.md

 # FastAPI endpoint
-Run this endpoint by running:
+Run this endpoint by running the following commands from within this directory:
 ``` bash
 pip install -r requirmements
 ```